BerkeleyLab/upcxx/INSTALL.md

   + `--with-ofi-provider=verbs` for Slingshot-10.
     This is a Mellanox ConnectX-5 100Gbps NIC.
-    (Note: if using a GASNet-EX version older than the default, you may need to use `'verbs;ofi_rxm'` instead, taking care to quote the semicolon.)
   + `--with-ofi-provider=cxi` for Slingshot-11.
     This is an HPE 200Gbps NIC